HugCls/GHRM/README.md

 # GHRM

-2024-03-29: "It is difficult to free fools from the chains they revere. " - Voltaire
+2024-03-30: "Victory is always possible for the person who refuses to stop fighting." - Napoleon Hill